 - South Bay Contemporary, San Pedro (US)

-The intention of this project is to initiate a social discourse questioning Thailand’s divided social status amongst men, women, and ladyboys with focus on their lack of upward mobility, questioning how it relates to their preconception of one’s ascribed status as well as their beauty.
+This project intends to initiate a social discourse questioning Thailand’s divided social status amongst men, women, and ladyboys, focusing on their lack of upward mobility, questioning how it relates to their preconception of one’s ascribed status and their beauty.
 In Western culture, lotions and tanning booths are frequently used by all genders in an effort to look more attractive.
 In contrast, within Thailand, whiter skin implies status and indicates one’s membership in a higher class.
 Whiteness is considered a very relevant element for one’s beauty, while darker individuals are considered lower people and of less beauty.
 Tua dam, or black body, is a derogatory term for a dark-skinned Thai belonging to a low social standing, as well as other terms such as e dam (black girl) and dam tap pet (black like a duck’s liver).
 Bombarded with billboards advertising lightening techniques, makeup, and creams made specifically to change the tone of one’s skin, Thais of all socio-economic backgrounds and genders strive to be lighter.